How Much Will It Cost Me?

 Alternatives are now Less Affordable

 You may be attracted to that nice house or condo ... you have spent your whole life buying and upgrading to a larger and nicer home.
-But be careful, the deal may not be what it appears ... and ... in addition to missing out on the 'lifestyle' ... you need to consider issues like security and a lot more driving.
+But be careful, you may be missing out on the 'lifestyle' ... the very thing the 'resort' parks are all about.
+And … you need to consider issues like security and a lot more driving.

 One advantage of the RV Resort market is that it tends to be far more stable.
 While impacted for sure it is not subject to the same dramatic swings.
 Again ... the market is different.